JHUAPL-DTNMA/dtnma-tools/docs/api/03-refdm.md

  | -a \<EID\>   | Register endpoint        | Register on and listen on this BPv7 EID

-## AMP Proxy Reliabile Datagram Sockets {#refdm-proxy}
+## AMP Proxy Reliable Datagram Sockets {#refdm-proxy}

 This binding uses the Unix reliable datagram sockets (`AF_UNIX` with `SOCK_SEQPACKET`) to connect to a local AMP proxy server and communicate in accordance with Section 4.2 of AMP @cite ietf-dtn-amp-02.
 The daemon executable is named `refdm-proxy`.

-The daemon will attempt to connect to the proxy server at start up, with exponential backoff if the server is not responsive.
+The daemon will attempt to connect to the proxy server at start up, with linear back-off if the server is not responsive.
 If an initial connection cannot be made after 500 attempts the daemon will exit with an error code.

 The daemon for this binding has the following additional command-line options.